jguerrero12/Honeypot/README.md

 Issues encountered:
 - Admin panel didn't include nmap package, found installation elsewhere.

-- Milestone 4: insctruction to click on Deploy from MHN admin console was a little unclear that you needed to use the admin IP address to login.
+- Milestone 4: instruction to click on Deploy from MHN admin console was a little unclear that you needed to use the admin IP address to login.

-- Profile selection was unclear on what to use, create a new one or existing one?
+- GCP Project selection was unclear on what to use, create a new one or existing one?

 Data Collected:
 - 374 Attacks recieved